ActiveLogin/ActiveLogin.Authentication/docs/getting-started-bankid.md

     // Limit possible login methods to, for example, only allow BankID on smartcard.
 See technical docs for list of policies. options.BankIdCertificatePolicies = new List<string> { "1.2.752.78.1.1" };

+	// Issue birthdate claim based on data extracted from the personal identity number options.IssueBirthdateClaim = true;

+	// Issue gender claim based on data extracted from the personal identity number options.IssueGenderClaim = true;
 });
 ```